amitu/dotfiles/README.md

 Highlight closing parenthesis.

 saveplace: Saves location of cursor when emacs quits or buffer is killed, and when opening the file next it moves to last saved point.

 C-h after any key prefix to see what all key bindings are available.

+Super-left: switch to previous window.

+Super-right: switch to next window.

 emacs: helm
 -----------